jaimeurteaga/Music-Party/README.md

-# Music Party - think HypeMachine meets Soundcloud feed meets GroupMe meets Awesomeness
+# Music Party

+A spot to post your songs and figure out the hottest songs your network is finding